precice/tutorials/flow-over-heated-plate-partitioned-flow/README.md

 Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-partitioned-flow).
 Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
 {% endnote %}

-{% note %}
-This tutorial relies on yet unreleased features of the OpenFOAM adapter.
-You need [preCICE v2](https://github.com/precice/precice/releases)) and [the ff-develop branch of the OpenFOAM adapter](https://github.com/precice/openfoam-adapter/tree/ff-develop) to run this tutorial.
-{% endnote %}

 ## Setup

 The setup for this tutorial is similar to the [flow over a heated plate](https://www.precice.org/tutorials-flow-over-heated-plate.html).
 In this case we additionally partition the OpenFOAM fluid to create a three-way coupling using CHT (conjugate heat transfer) and FF (fluid-fluid coupling).